Cigall Kadoch

-Cigall Kadoch (born 1985) is an American biochemist and cancer biologist who is Associate Professor of Pediatric Oncology at the Dana–Farber Cancer Institute and Harvard Medical School.
+Cigall Kadoch (born 1985) is an American biochemist and cancer biologist who is Associate Professor of Pediatric Oncology at the Dana–Farber Cancer Institute and Harvard Medical School and an Investigator at the Howard Hughes Medical Institute.
 Her research is focused in chromatin regulation and how changes in cellular structure can lead to human diseases, such as Cancer, Neurodevelopmental disorders, and others.
 She is internationally recognized for her work on the mammalian SWI/SNF complex, a large molecular machine known as a Chromatin remodeling complex.
 She was named as one of the world's leading scientists by MIT Technology Review, 35 Under 35 and Forbes 30 Under 30, and a Finalist for the Blavatnik Awards for Young Scientists.
 In 2019, she received the Martin and Rose Wachtel Cancer Research Prize from the American Association for the Advancement of Science and in 2020, the American Association for Cancer Research Outstanding Achievement in Basic Cancer Research Award.
+Kadoch was also recognized as one of the 100 Influential Women in Oncology by OncoDaily.

 Early life and education

 Kadoch was born and raised in Marin County, California, just north of San Francisco.
 As a teenager, she lost a close family friend to late-stage breast cancer, which inspired her to learn more about the disease.
 Kadoch eventually studied molecular and cellular biology at the University of California, Berkeley.
 She moved to Stanford University as a graduate student, where she specialized in cancer biology under the supervision of developmental biologist Gerald Crabtree.
 Her doctoral research considered chromatin remodeling in human malignancy.
 Whilst completing her doctorate, she identified a relationship between the SWI/SNF (BAF) chromatin remodeling protein complex and synovial sarcoma.
 After completing her doctorate at Stanford University she transitioned directly to faculty at Dana–Farber Cancer Institute and Harvard Medical School.